pangeo-forge/pangeo-forge-orchestrator/docs/sequence-diagrams.md

-# Sequence of events: recipe PR to feedstock repo
+# Sequence diagrams

+The diagrams below illustrate the sequence of events:

+1. From `staged-recipes` PR to first production run
+2.

 # From `staged-recipes` PR to first production run